semvijverberg/RGCPD/README.md

 - flexible forecast verification metrics
 - (basic) plotting functions with cartopy
 - ECMWF_retrieval with a download python wrapper to get data from the Climate Data Store ERA-5 dataset
+\
+Have a look at subseasonal.ipynb and seasonal.ipynb for an overview of the core functionality.

 Installation
 ===========